-Pro tip: I like to double (or sometimes triple) the recipe, then flash freeze the cookie dough.
-Whenever I need to make freshly baked cookies, I can take a few or a dozen out and bake them up in a flash!
+Doubling the Recipe: I like to double (or sometimes triple) the recipe, then par-freeze the cookie dough in balls.
+I store them in a freezer gallon sized zip top bag.
+Then whenever I need to make freshly baked cookies, I can take a few or a dozen out and bake them up in a flash!

-Trust me, you’ll be doubling this recipe, too!
+Trust me, you’ll be loving this recipe, too!
 They’re the perfect little cookies for kids and grown ups alike.
-And the cranberries, white chocolate, and orange are the best combination ever.
-I’m serious.
+They’re really unique and super festive!

 Like this recipe?
 Check out some of my other delicious sweet treats!